containerize-com/Products/en/devops/compose/_index.md

 GithubLink: https://github.com/docker/compose
 HomePage_TitleText: Open Source DevOps Tool

-ListingPage_MenuImage_TitleText: Compose logo
+ListingPage_MenuImage_TitleText: Docker Multiple Containers Application
 ListingPage_MenuImage_AltText: Best Open Source DevOps Tool
-ListingPage_Link_TitleText: Explore Compose
+ListingPage_Link_TitleText: Explore Docker Multiple Containers Application

-SinglePage_HeaderImage_TitleText: Compose | Open Source Container Management Tool
+SinglePage_HeaderImage_TitleText: Compose | Open Source Docker Multiple Containers Application
-SinglePage_HeaderImage_AltText: Compose | Open Source Container Management Tool
+SinglePage_HeaderImage_AltText: Compose | Open Source Docker Multiple Containers Application
-SinglePage_MenuImage_TitleText: Compose | Open Source Container Management Tool
+SinglePage_MenuImage_TitleText: Compose | Open Source Docker Multiple Containers Application
-SinglePage_MenuImage_AltText: Compose | Open Source Container Management Tool
+SinglePage_MenuImage_AltText: Compose | Open Source Docker Multiple Containers Application

 ---

-Compose is an open source, powerful lightweight GUI and easy-to-use container management tool.
-It help customers to adopt container technology, build, manage, and maintain container based evironments with Docker, Kubernetes, Docker Swarm and Azure ACI.
-Compose is easy to deploy tool with an intuitive interface for both software developers and IT operations.
-Compose removes the need to use the CLI and hides the complexity of managing containers.

-Compose container management platform consists of two components, the Compose Server, and the Compose Agent.
-These both elements run as lightweight Docker containers on a Docker engine.
-It enables centralized configurations, management and security of Kubernetes and Docker production environments.
-It gives a detailed overview of the environment and allows DevOps to manage containers, images, volumes, networks and more.
-It is also compatible with the standalone Docker engine and with Docker Swarm.
+### **Overview**

+Docker Compose is a tool for running multi-container Docker applications defined using the Compose file format.
+It can be tedious start, stop, rebuild and manage multiple containers manually, so Docker has created a new useful tool that helps speed up the process i.e Docker Compose.
+A Compose file works by applying rule defined how the one or more containers or services are configured in a docker-compose.yaml file.
+When you have a compose YAML file, you can create, start and manage your application with a single command: docker compose up.

+Developing applications using Docker are challenging when working on multiple services and containers.
+Here come the Docker Compose that will help you to run docker multiple containers applications and environments.
+Docker Compose can handle multiple containers simultaneously in the docker compose production, staging, development, testing, and CI environments.
+You can use Docker Compose to manage the whole software development lifecycle (SDLC).
+Docker Compose open source software has 24.8K GitHub stars and 4.2k GitHub forks.